.png)

 “Babe!”

-I’ll never forget the moment I heard Azul’s ecstatic voice call out to me from my living room.
-I’d been in the kitchen making us a snack when his voice called out to me.
-He pretended to be tired of going out in public and ‘getting noticed,’ but I think he really just enjoyed seeing me be domesticated.
+I’ll never forget the moment I heard Azul’s ecstatic voice call to me from my living room.
+I’d been in the kitchen making a snack when his voice called out to me.
+He’d pretended to be tired of going out in public and ‘getting noticed’, but I think he just enjoyed seeing me be domesticated.
 Especially since people hardly ever took notice of us or bothered us on the island, unless Azul brought us to their attention.
 The people here always tried to be respectful of our privacy.

-I lowered the kitchen utensils slowly, reaching for the drinks I had prepared, and breathed out as I slowly walked into the living room.
+I lowered the kitchen utensils slowly, reaching for the drinks I had prepared, and breathed out as I strolled into the living room.
 There, I found Azul hunched over my coffee table, papers in hand.
 His grinning face immediately looked up at me.

 “Babe, this is amazing!
 You’ve got a great start here.
 And I’m . . .
 Wow . . .
 I’m so flattered.”

 My stomach bottomed out.
-It felt like the glass tumblers I carried were going to slide out of my hands as perspiration etched their rounded surfaces.
+I felt like the glass tumblers I was carrying were going to slide right out of my hands as perspiration etched their rounded surfaces.

-I quickly set the glasses on the coffee table, a loud thud resonating from their hard contact, and swept up the rest of the loose papers.
+I set the glasses on the coffee table as quickly as I could, a loud thud resonating from their hard contact, and swept up the rest of the loose papers.
 Completely oblivious, Azul began reading what was left in his hands.
-His glee wasn’t diminished in the slightest.
+His glee not diminished in the slightest.

 Always been told what I needed in life